hayes/pothos/packages/deno/packages/plugin-relay/README.md

 - `cursorType`: `String` | `ID`.
 Determines type used for cursor fields.
 Defaults behavior due to legacy reasons is `String` for everything except for connection arguments which use `ID`.
   Overwriting this default is highly encouraged.
-- `nodeQueryOptions`: Options for the `node` field on the query object
+- `nodeQueryOptions`: Options for the `node` field on the query object, set to false to omit the field
-- `nodesQueryOptions`: Options for the `nodes` field on the query object
+- `nodesQueryOptions`: Options for the `nodes` field on the query object, set to false to omit the field
 - `nodeTypeOptions`: Options for the `Node` interface type
 - `pageInfoTypeOptions`: Options for the `TypeInfo` object type
 - `clientMutationIdFieldOptions`: Options for the `clientMutationId` field on connection objects